-In order to receive consideration for reasonable accommodations for your disability, you must contact the Disability Resource Services office at the campus where you are officially enrolled.
+To receive consideration for reasonable accommodations for your disability, you must contact the Disability Resource Services office at the campus where you are officially enrolled.
 If approved for accommodations, Disability Resource Services will provide you with an accommodation plan.
 The student should share the accommodation plan with each instructor and discuss the accommodations needed.
 This should be done before or at the start of each semester so there is ample time to make the accommodations.

-Learn more at: https://madisoncollege.edu/disability-resource-services
+For more information, please refer to the Madison College website at: https://students.madisoncollege.edu/resources/disability/accommodations